lancejpollard/math/readme.md

 ### The Structure of Spacetime

+The Minkowski model of spacetime is based on the idea that spacetime can be represented as a four-dimensional vector space, with three dimensions of space and one dimension of time.
+This model is the foundation of special relativity, which is a theory that describes the fundamental properties of space and time in the absence of gravity.
+In this model, the spacetime interval between two events is given by a formula known as the Minkowski metric, which is used to measure the distance between events in spacetime.
+The Minkowski model of spacetime is also the foundation of the mathematical framework used in the study of quantum field theory and the theory of general relativity.

 ### Quantum Mechanics

 In quantum mechanics, symmetries play a crucial role in determining the behavior of physical systems.
 Group theory is a powerful mathematical tool that is used to describe and analyze these symmetries.